cferdinandi/reef-js/content/advanced.md

 Whenever Reef updates the DOM, it emits a custom `render` event that you can listen for with `addEventListener()`.

-The `render` event is emitted on the element that was update, and bubbles, so you can [use event delegation](https://gomakethings.com/checking-event-target-selectors-with-event-bubbling-in-vanilla-javascript/) if you'd prefer.
+The `render` event is emitted on the element that was updated, and bubbles, so you can [use event delegation](https://gomakethings.com/checking-event-target-selectors-with-event-bubbling-in-vanilla-javascript/) if you'd prefer.

 The `event.detail` property includes a copy of the `data` at the time that the template was rendered.